How to Apply to Running Start

 - *Complete the Running Start Enrollment Verification Form with your high school counselor listing your requested class(es) and alternates.
 This form must be completed every quarter.

 *Please note, for students applying for the Fall quarter, we advise you to complete this step before the school year ends, as you will not have access to your high school counselors during Summer break.
 Otherwise, you may have to wait until they become available when the school year resumes in August.

 4. Find Funding

-- Tuition is free up to 15 credits per quarter.
+- Tuition is free up to the number of credits you are eligible.
 Students are responsible for the costs of college fees, textbooks, and transportation.

 - Students receiving free/reduced lunch or in foster care are eligible for fee waivers and textbook assistance.
-Students should complete and submit the Fee Waiver/Book Assistance form.
+Your High School Counselor should check the box at the top on the Enrollment Verification Form to verify your free/reduced lunch status.
+Or you can complete and submit the Fee Waiver/Book Assistance form.
 Contact the Running Start office for more information.

 5. Register & Pay

-- Bring with you to your session: Enrollment Verification Form, Orientation Quiz (this will be emailed to you), Student & Parent Agreement Form, and if applicable Fee Waiver/Book Assistance and Authorization to Release Information Forms.
+- Complete and be prepared to send: Enrollment Verification Form, Orientation Quiz (this will be emailed to you), Student & Parent Agreement Form, Class Registration Form, and if applicable Fee Waiver/Book Assistance and Authorization to Release Information Forms.

 - Your Running Start Advisor will help you register for classes at this session.

-- Pay for fees (if applicable) at the Cashier in person or via phone.
+- Pay for fees (if applicable) at the Cashier via phone.